apache/flink/docs/ops/state/state_backends.md

 - Windows gather elements or aggregates until they are triggered
 - Transformation functions may use the key/value state interface to store values
-- Transformation functions may implement the `Checkpointed` interface to make their local variables fault tolerant
+- Transformation functions may implement the `CheckpointedFunction` interface to make their local variables fault tolerant

 See also [state section]({{ site.baseurl }}/dev/stream/state/index.html) in the streaming API guide.